-The Board is committed to ensuring a safe and orderly environment, where learning and teaching may occur without physical or psychological disruptions, unlawful acts, or violations of school regulations.
-Gang activities create an atmosphere of intimidation in the entire school community.
-Both the immediate consequences of gang activity and the secondary effects are disruptive and obstructive to the process of education and school activities.
-Groups of individuals which meet the definition of gangs below shall be restricted from school grounds or school activities.
+The Board is committed to ensuring a safe and orderly environment, where learning and teaching may occur without physical or psychological disruptions, unlawful acts, or violations of Charter School regulations.
+Gang activities create an atmosphere of intimidation in the entire School community.
+Both the immediate consequences of gang activity and the secondary effects are disruptive and obstructive to the process of education and School activities.
+Groups of individuals which meet the definition of gangs below shall be restricted from School grounds or School activities.